Skip to main content

 The parents or guardians are team members.
 They are invited to attend meetings and make suggestions for changes.

 If families do not agree with the IEP and placement, they may discuss their concerns with other members of the IEP team and try to come to an agreement.
-Should an agreement not be reached, families are encouraged to contact Supervisor of Special Education Dr. Wendy Keen 410-778-7164.
+Should an agreement not be reached, families are encouraged to contact Director of Special Education Dr. Wendy Keen 410-778-7164.

 Families may request mediation if an agreement cannot be reached.